jstonge/hello-research-groups/docs/index.md

 We are interested in finding how latent groups and collaboration in science are impacting the type of science we do.
 We will define what we means by collaboration and groups as we go along, but we can start with an example.

+#### 1. NSF Money

+To fund groups, one needs money.
+One place researchers get money from is the NSF.

+#### 2. NEH Money

+To fund projects, one needs money.
+One place researchers get money from is the National Endowment of the Humanities.

+#### 3. Summary data

+This dashboard contains summary of the current data; it checks whether the annotated data is balanced, what are our different categories, and so on..

-#### 1. Timeline: dual perspective of collaboration and producitivity
+#### 4. Timeline: dual perspective of collaboration and productivity

 Here is an individual scientific trajectory contrasting number of publications and coauthors: